keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 In a nutshell, we want to start up a pod, running a busybox image for a specific duration and logging a user specific message, and then setting our Operator's status.

-We'll want our Operator to provision our pod with the necessary attribute specifications, eventually.
+We'll want our Operator to provision our busybox pod with the necessary attribute specifications, eventually.

-For now, our strategy to reach the end state is detailed as followed:
+Our strategy to reach the end state is detailed as followed:

 - **I - Prototyping** - Create a YAML specification for a pod which runs for a specified amount of time and logs a specific message.
 Do this to validate our design.
 We'll eventually want our Operator controller implementation to dynamically set the pods timeout duration and log message.
 For now, we will validate our prototype.